FF&EZ - Design / Purchasing

 Flexible data entry and exception handling

-FF&EZ uses the standard division of orders into an order header (containing vendor, client, project and shipping information) and order items, but to this it adds a third level, the item split, which is used to handle the expected (and unexpected) variations in order processing, such as split shipments, split invoices, etc. Splits can be created by splitting the item manually before the order is issued or automatically when shipping quantities or schedules demand it.
+FF&EZ uses the standard division of orders into an order header (containing vendor, client, project and shipping information) and order items, but to this it adds a third level, the item split, which is used to handle the expected (and unexpected) variations in order processing, such as split shipments and split invoices.
+You can create item splits manually before the order is issued or automatically when shipping quantities or schedules demand it.
+Each split carries its own set of shipping and delivery status fields.

-If your client needs analysis of orders by accounting codes, these can be entered in either the Design or Purchasing systems (codes on the Specification screen carry through to the order items).
-A custom plug-in can be designed to do more complex coding if needed.
+If your client needs analysis of orders by accounting codes, you can enter these in either the Design or Purchasing modules (codes on the Specification screen carry through to the order items).
+For an additional cost, a custom plug-in can be designed to do more complex coding if needed.

 Data entry tools

-Although most orders are created automatically by converting FF&EZ-Design data, like FF&EZ-Design the Purchasing system include functions that allow you to:
+FF&EZ users create almost all orders automatically by converting FF&EZ-Design data, however like FF&EZ-Design the Purchasing system includes functions that allow you to:

 - Clone existing orders to create new ones